shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 #### Building Logistic Regression with P-Values
 ```
-# As there is no built-in method to calcualte P values for
+# As there is no built-in method to calculate P values for
 #  sklearn logistic regression

 # Build a Class to display p-values for logistic regression in sklearn.